-Want a beautiful blurry background in your photos?
-Aperture is one of the main elements that affect depth of field, or how blurry your background looks.
-This post will help you understand how aperture & f-stops relate to depth of field, so you can get the pictures you want!
+Want a beautiful, blurry background in your photos?
+Aperture is one of the main elements that affects the depth of field, or how blurry your background looks.
+This post will help you understand how aperture & f-stops relate to depth of field so you can get the pictures you want!

 We use f-numbers or f-stops to measure aperture sizes.
 The tricky thing to remember is that f-stops are written as fractions, so they are inversely related to the size of the aperture opening.

 So large apertures have low f-numbers like f/1.8, f/2, or f/4.
 Small/narrow apertures have higher f-numbers like f/11, f/16, or f/22.

 However, controlling the image brightness is only the technical effect of your aperture setting.
 There is also a creative effect: